deflaux/getting-started-with-the-api/perl/README.md

 # Getting started in perl

+1. If you have not already done so, follow the Google Genomics [sign up instructions](https://cloud.google.com/genomics/install-genomics-tools#authenticate) to generate and download a valid ``client_secrets.json`` file.

-1. Follow the first step on https://developers.google.com/genomics/ to setup some client secrets.
-Copy the client_secrets.json file into this directory.
+2. Copy the client_secrets.json file into this directory.

-2. Install the perl dependencies and run the code:
+3. Install the perl dependencies and run the code:

     ```
     cpanm Path::Class